The Most Shocking Allegations Against Les Moonves & CBS

-Ronan Farrow at The New Yorker has just released another exposé alleging sexual harassment and an enabling culture at US network CBS.
-Those named as perpetrators include CBS Chairman Les Moonves, NCIS: New Orleans producer Brad Kern, CBS News executive producer Peter Fager, and already-ousted anchor Charlie Rose.
-All of the accused have denied the allegations..
+Ronan Farrow at The New Yorker has just released another exposé alleging sexual harassment and an enabling culture at CBS Networks.
+Those named as perpetrators include CBS chairman Les Moonves, NCIS: New Orleans producer Brad Kern, CBS News executive producer Peter Fager, and already-ousted anchor Charlie Rose.
+All of the accused have denied the allegations.

 In his report, Farrow spoke with six women, five of whom went on the record to tell their stories of being harassed by Moonves.
 The accusers range from Emmy-winning actress Illeana Douglas to writers and producers.
 Thirty other former and current CBS employees also allege harassment and company-wide protection for those accused of misconduct.
 Some employees allege that their careers were later derailed as a result of filing harassment complaints.
 Farrow covered a myriad of allegations against Moonves and CBS — and these are the most shocking stories in his investigative report.